ctalandi/SEDNA/README.md

 # SEDNA-DELTA <br>
 This reprository hold : <br>
-  1. the NEMO code source (how to download it) as associated input files as well (code related input files hereafter namelists) and <br>
+  1. the NEMO code source version used (how to download it) as the specific code changes for SEDNA as well and specific input files (NEMO related input files hereafter namelists) and <br>
-  2. the list of other input files to describe the grid, the bathymetry and the surface forcing used to perform the numerical experiment called SEDNA-DELTA. <br>
+  2. an exhaustive list of other input files among which: the horizontal/vertical grid, the bathymetry and the surface forcing used to perform the numerical experiment called SEDNA-DELTA. <br>

 ## OVERVIEW
 This SEDNA configuration has been developped within the ImMEDIAT project (French ANR funding).
 The project main purpose is to understand the role of ocean and sea ice small scale features in the Arctic.
 The SEDNA-DELTA experiment relies on the [NEMO](https://www.nemo-ocean.eu) numerical plateform; it uses both [NEMO-OCE](https://doi.org/10.5281/zenodo.1464816) and [NEMO-SI3](https://doi.org/10.5281/zenodo.1471689) models for the ocean and the sea ice components respectively.
 It aims at simulating the ocean/sea-ice dynamics over the north Atlantic ocean (from ~54°N), the Greenland-Iceland-Norway seas and the whole Arctic basin with a limit along the Bering strait.
 The SEDNA-DELTA experiment required more than 35 Mhours of computing ressources attributed after a Peer Review Process by the [PRACE](https://prace-ri.eu) consortium (funding from the EU’s Horizon 2020 Research and Innovation Programme) for one year.
-The run has been performed on the the Joliot-Curie HPC computer hosted by the [TGCC](https://www-hpc.cea.fr/en/TGCC.html).<br>
+The run has been performed on the Joliot-Curie HPC computer hosted by the [TGCC](https://www-hpc.cea.fr/en/TGCC.html).<br>
+* Main technical aspects hereafter:
-* The horizontal grid is a 1/60 degree i.e. from ~1km at the southern limit down to ~800m in most of the Arctic basin.
-The grid domain has more than 6 billion grid points.
+** The horizontal grid is a 1/60 degree i.e. from ~1km at the southern limit down to ~800m in most of the Arctic basin.
+The grid domain has more than 6 billion grid points.<br>
-* A 150 vertical levels from 1m close to the surface up to 100m at the ocean bottom.
+** A 150 vertical levels from 1m close to the surface up to 100m at the ocean bottom.<br>
-* The model time step is ∆t=40s.
+** The model time step is ∆t=40s. <br>
-* The period simulated covers the range 2009-2015 (7-year long).
+** The SEDNA-DELTA experiment covers the range 2009-2015 and has been forced with the [ERA5](10.24381/cds.adbb2d47) data set.<br>
-* A total of 17404 CPUs have been mobilised for the simulation with respectively 16860 CPUs for NEMO and 544 CPUs dedicated to XIOS servers.
+** A total of 17404 CPUs have been mobilised for the simulation with respectively 16860 CPUs for NEMO and 544 CPUs dedicated to XIOS servers.<br>

 ### SOURCE CODE :
    * The ocean/sea ice model: <br>